What is non-surgical rhinoplasty?

 Cartilaginous dorsum and bony dorsum

-When injecting a dermal filler for non-surgical rhinoplasty into the nasal dorsum, practitioners should be aware that the lateral nasal artery and angular artery from the facial artery are danger zones.
-The supratrochlear artery and dorsal nasal artery from the ophthalmic artery also present a risk during injection.
+During the act of injecting a dermal filler for the purpose of non-surgical rhinoplasty, into the nasal dorsum, practitioners should be aware that both the lateral nasal artery and angular artery, from the facial artery, are danger zones.
+The supratrochlear artery and dorsal nasal artery, from the ophthalmic artery, also are areas presenting a risk during the injection.

 Anastomosis nasal dorsum injections can cause blindness in the patient if filler is injected into the artery.
 This is because the dorsal nasal artery has a direct anastomosis with the angular artery.
 To avoid complications, dermal injections on the cartilaginous dorsum and bony dorsum need to be deep on the bone or cartilage, and injections should be as close as possible to the midline.